 Concrete Foundation Repair and Fixes

-Most foundation inspectors and general building contractors can often recognize possible foundation or other building problems that may be costly or dangerous, requiring the intervention of an expert foundation repair specialist like James Belville to make the inspection and repairs.
+Most concrete foundation repair inspectors and general building contractors can often recognize possible foundation or other building problems that may be costly or dangerous, requiring the intervention of an expert foundation repair specialist like James Belville to make the inspection and repairs.
 Home inspectors are often not qualified or may not be educated in the foundation installation and repair industry and may not know or recognize these problems.

 Without performing any expensive engineering calculations or analysis, James Belville can recognize signs of important foundation problems and other structural issues developing before engineers and foundation experts are asked to design and repair for catastrophic building failure.